Programme/Approved Electives for 2023/24

 Available as a Free Standing Elective

-The aim of the module is that students will use a wide range of modern spectroscopic and related techniques for the chemical characterisation of (forensic) materials, methods of structural and elemental analysis, chromatography and mass spectrometry.
+The aim of the module is that students will use a wide range of modern spectroscopic and analytical techniques for the chemical characterisation of (forensic) materials, such as methods of structural and elemental analysis, chromatography and mass spectrometry.
 It aims to provide the experience of these techniques in the practical context.

 Intended Learning Outcomes

-explain and apply the basic principles of quantitative analysis and data processing: 1explain the theory of elemental analysis and mass spectrometry: 1explain the basic principles and the potential of hyphenated techniques in analysis: 1analyse complex samples using a combination of spectroscopic techniques: 2report and present the results of a forensic analytical investigation in a competent manner: 2critically evaluate journal articles in relation to the analysis of data obtained in a forensic investigation: 1,2demonstrate an understanding of the context and application of quality assurance in the laboratory: 1,2discuss the potential of spectroscopic techniques for the analysis of complex samples particularly for forensic applications: 1,2
+explain and apply the basic principles of quantitative analysis and data processing: 1explain the theory of elemental analysis and mass spectrometry: 1explain the basic principles and the potential of hyphenated techniques in analysis: 1analyse (complex) samples using a combination of spectroscopic techniques: 2,3report and present the results of a forensic analytical investigation in a competent manner: 2critically evaluate journal articles in relation to the analysis of data obtained in a forensic investigation: 1,2demonstrate an understanding of the context and application of quality assurance in the laboratory: 1,2discuss the potential of spectroscopic techniques for the analysis of complex samples particularly for forensic applications: 1,2carry out experimental tasks in line with quality parameters outlined by relevant regulatory bodies: 3

 Description of Module Assessment